openzipkin/brave/instrumentation/dubbo-rpc/README.md

 Zipkin terminology.

 ## Configuration
-The filter "tracing" requires an extension of type `brave.Tracing` named "tracing" configured.
+The filter "tracing" requires an extension of type `brave.rpc.RpcTracing` named "rpcTracing" configured.
 Once that's configured, you assign the filter to your providers and consumers like so:

 Here's an example of with Spring 2.5+ [XML](http://dubbo.apache.org/en-us/docs/user/references/xml/dubbo-consumer.html)
 ```xml